-Note:

-Failure to attend class is not an acceptable method of either dropping or withdrawing.
-This will result in a failing grade of "F" on the student's permanent transcript and can seriously affect future reinstatement, transfer to another college and financial aid.
+Note: Failure to attend class is not an acceptable method of either dropping or withdrawing.
+This will result in an N grade if the instructor has no basis for a grade or a failing grade of "F" on the student's permanent transcript.
+This can seriously affect future reinstatement, transfer to another college and financial aid.
 Non-attendance either before or after the start of classes does not cancel the financial obligation to pay fees and tuition incurred at the time of registration for classes.
 Students will remain liable for any outstanding payments of tuition and fees due the College.